 We foster global citizenship through an international, lifelong network of more than 500 fellows based in more than 20 countries.
-We recruit our fellows from our 6 partner universities in Chile, China, Germany, Ghana, India, and the United States.
+We recruit our Fellows who are student leaders from any of our 6 partner regions in Chile, China, Germany, Ghana, India, and the United States.

 Fellows begin by participating in a learning program, both online and offline, in which they are trained in various skills including project planning, cross-cultural communications, design thinking, and storytelling.
 The program enables Fellows to develop the skills and identify the tools they need to become better, more effective global citizens as they work towards lasting social change on local and global levels.
 Following successful completion of the program, they are able to create or join projects within our network.
 The Melton Fellowship supports emerging changemakers and problem solvers throughout their academic and professional careers and beyond.